 1. Costa Rica

 Costa Rica has some of the best beaches in Central America and offers affordable housing opportunities.
 Rents are comparably cheap, as well as traveling, food and other living expenses.
-The country’s people are welcoming and it is quite easy to get through with little Spanish knowledge.
+The people are welcoming and it is quite easy to get by with little Spanish knowledge.

 Living in Costa Rica offers you many ways to spend your leisure time; be it a few relaxing hours on the beach, visiting colonial cities, or climbing volcanoes and going trekking in the rain forest.

-Gibraltar is a small country, comprised of just one city.
-Located on a peninsula in the Mediterranean, Gibraltar’s only border is with Spain to the North.
+Gibraltar is a tiny country located on the Iberian peninsula on the mouth of the Mediterranean.
+Gibraltar’s only border is with Spain to the north.
 Its subtropical climate with warm summers and mild winters make the country an attractive place for relocation.

 3. Hong Kong

-It’s subtropical climate, interesting history and culture and many other attractions make Hong Kong worth your consideration.
+Its subtropical climate, fascinating history and rich culture only add to the attraction.
 Establishing your residence there also allows you to be conveniently based in the center of Asia, from where it is easy to travel.

 Macau’s mix of cultures, mainly Chinese and Portuguese, is an interesting phenomenon to experience, and its humid subtropical climate makes any visit more than pleasant.